R

 rectifier

 A device that converts AC to DC.
-Modern designs use solid-state circuits rather than the old high-speed mechanical switches, and apply filtering to smooth the output waveform, but don’t ensure constant voltage the way an AC-DC regulator does.
+Modern designs use solid-state circuits rather than the old high-speed mechanical switches or the even older mercury arc rectifiers, and apply filtering to smooth the output waveform, but don’t ensure constant voltage the way an AC-DC regulator does.

 A half-wave rectifier converts just half of each AC sine wave to output DC current.
 The more complex full-wave rectifier, as its name suggests, uses the entire cycle.